 However, a shared mailbox can only be created and managed by a global admin account or Exchange Online admin account.

 This article is specially written for Exchange Online admins who are new to this role and want to learn how to create and add multiple users to a shared mailbox.

 Generally, there are two ways to create a shared mailbox in Exchange Online.
 You can either use the Exchange Admin Center or Exchange PowerShell to create shared mailboxes.

-But, Exchange PowerShell requires technical expertise and accurate knowledge of the commands to create a Shared mailbox.
-In contrast, the Exchange Admin Center is ideal for new admins as it provides you a simple process for adding members to a shared mailbox.
+But creation of Shared mailbox through Exchange PowerShell requires technical expertise and accurate knowledge of the commands which is difficult to have.
+In contrast, the Exchange Admin Center is ideal for new admins since it involves a straightforward process.

-It will take a few minutes to create a shared mailbox and add members to it.
-Once the shared mailbox is created, you can add members to it.
+It will take a few minutes to create a shared mailbox.
+Once it is successfully created, you can add members to it.

-If you want to add users to the recently created shared mailbox, then select ‘Add members to this mailbox’ and follow the process.
-However, if you’re going to add members to any other shared mailbox, then follow the below steps:
+If you want to add users to the recently created shared mailbox, then select ‘Add members to this mailbox’ and follow the given process.
+However, if you are going to add members to any other shared mailbox, then follow the given steps below:

 It will take at least 60 minutes to show up the added users to the shared mailbox.

 You can easily remove any member from a shared mailbox by using the Exchange Admin Center.